System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 corresponding to those in the manuscript.

-The tiny benchmark, though not at all representative for a system under load, should complete in less than 20 minutes and can be used to verify that everything works.
-The small benchmark can, depending on the GPU, already give results in line with those in the manuscript for the find and find-or-put loads.
-To obtain a representative insertion benchmark, a larger benchmark may have to be performed.
+The tiny benchmark, though not at all representative for a system under load, should complete in less than an hour (less than 30 minutes on our RTX 4090) and can be used to verify that everything works.
+The small benchmark can, depending on the GPU, already give results reasonably in line with those in the manuscript for the find and find-or-put loads.
+To obtain a representative insertion benchmark, a larger benchmark has to be performed.

 [^benchmarksize]: In particular, the 64-bit tables perform much better under
     lower loads than under high load in the insertion benchmark---though still